algokittens/arc69/README.md

 #### MIME Type

-In addition to including a MIME type in the `ua` field of the asset, the JSON Metadata schema allows indication of the MIME type and subtype.
+In addition to including a MIME type in the `au` field of the asset, the JSON Metadata schema allows indication of the MIME type and subtype.